brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 The [official docs](https://github.com/brunch/brunch/tree/stable/docs) do a good job of explaining Brunch’s conventions.
 Pretty much all of them can be overridden through configuration, to better fit your specific needs.

-Do keep in mind that what we'll be seeing here describes **the default behavior**, nothing is asbolutely mandatory.
+Do keep in mind that what we’ll be seeing here describes **the default behavior**, nothing is absolutely mandatory.
 That being said, the more you follow these conventions, the less code/configuration you’ll have to create and maintain in order to enjoy Brunch’s benefits.

 For every section, I will succinctly list the command line options and configuration settings you can use to choose another way; for full details, [this page is your friend](https://github.com/brunch/brunch/blob/stable/docs/config.md).